NidhitheCoder/learn-react-js/README.md

 - Unlike DOM elements react elements are plain objects, and are cheap to create.
 - react DOM take care of updating the DOM to match the React elements.
 - Elements are what components made of.
+- React elements are immutable.
+- Once you create an element you can't change its children or attributes.
+- the only way to update the ui is to create a new element.